-Soaring gracefully over the Sydney skyline, the Crown Sydney -- opened on December 28, 2020 after four years of construction and a whopping $1.7 billion -- is the newest and most luxurious hotel in Sydney today.
+Soaring gracefully over the Sydney skyline, the Crown Sydney opened at the end of 2020 after four years of construction and a whopping $1.7 billion.

-Billing itself as a six-star hotel, the glittering, petal-shaped skyscraper boasts 14 restaurants and bars (including the world-renowned Nobu), an infinity pool overlooking Sydney Harbor (cabanas can be booked starting at $500) and 349 guest rooms outfitted with deep-soak marble baths and floor-to-ceiling windows offering vistas over the city.
+Billing itself as a six-star hotel, the glittering, petal-shaped skyscraper boasts 14 restaurants and bars (including the world-renowned Nobu), an infinity pool overlooking Sydney Harbor and 349 guest rooms outfitted with deep-soak marble baths and floor-to-ceiling windows offering vistas over the city.

 The decadent spa features yoga and meditation terraces, relaxation rooms, infrared saunas and a separate hydrotherapy retreat inspired by a Roman bathhouse -- the perfect spot to wash away worries.